Jard64/computer_science/README.md

 - `global_analysis.py`
     Analysis of the global performance evolution based on average data of each activity
 - `specific_activity_analysis.py`
-    Aims to focus on the activities stream i.e. the temporal series of
+    Aims to focus on the activities stream i.e. the temporal series (heartrate,speed etc..)
-      - Heartrate
-      - Speed
-      - Pace
-      - Elevation
-      - Power
-      - Cadence
-      - Smooth velocity
-      - Temperature

 ## Links
 - [Enduraw website](https://enduraw-data.com)